-Te can see how this d shows us the power of kindness and how to give and receive to people without expecting anything in return.
-We understand how generous this man is toward everyone he comes in contact with no matter what his circumstancebecause it’s something that is coming from his heart.
-We can also see how not only do facial expressions and moods change as he does these thingsbut also how this advertisement shows how we would like our world to be.
+This ad shows us the power of kindness and how to give and receive without expecting anything in return.
+We understand how generous this man is toward everyone he comes in contact no matter what his circumstances are because it’s something that is coming from his heart.
+We can also see how not only do people’s facial expressions and moods change as he does these things, but also how this advertisement shows how we would like our world to be.
 We never know the impact we have on a person's life by simply being kind.
-In the end, they say, “Thai Life InsuranceGood” implying their insurance will take good care of customers and implies that they will have a hand in making their world better.he says is s like this.This shows in the Thai Life Insurance ad i— — our desire for
+In the end, they say, “Thai Life Insurance, Believe in Good” implying that their insurance will take good care of customers and implies that they will have a hand in making their world better.
+In Lopez’s (2004) “Advertising Analysis,” he says we can see how emotional transfer is used in advertisements like this through

+the process of generating emotions to transfer them to a product.
+For example, a Coke ad shows happy, beautiful people but tells us nothing about the product.
+The point is to make you feel good and to transfer that feeling to the brand or product.
+This is the number one and most important process of media manipulation. (p.2)

+This shows in the Thai Life Insurance ad in the music they play and —the happiness and tenderness in the scenes—but also through our desire for a better world.
+This leads us to assume that the company also believes in and supports those ideas.
+We experience the happy emotions watching this ad, and we, whether consciously or unconsciously, associate that with the company.
+We transfer our happy emotions to this company.

-In this onesecond video, a The Precinct Studios, the scene is shot in a quiet, suspenseful, dark .
-The dining room looks spotless as we see the shadow of someone's legs on the wood floor.
-As the shadows slowly disappear and see the persons' legs wearing brown boots that look like uggs.
-They move the camera facing the dining room where a boy, with dirty blond hair, wearing a navy blue shirt s sitting left hand on his head thinking as he is coloring n a coloring book.
-As the lady with short black hair, wearing a skyblue sweater and a white shirt underneath, pulls the chair out to sit down with little boy, we assume she is his mom.
-These two arecarryingof fast food She holds out the brown paper bag and places it on the table with her left hand.
-She opens the bag with a serious look on her faceakes out a spoon and lays it on the table hard enough we hear it bang.
-The camera points toward the table as she puts a silver spoon down on it.
-She aluminum foil and a syringe with an orange cap on it.
+Another ad, done by Precinct Studios, uses the same techniques, but in the opposite way.
+In this one, a public services announcement by The Precinct Studios (2011), the scene is shot in a quiet, suspenseful, dark dining room.
+The dining room looks spotless as we see the shadow of someone's legs on the wood floor. he shadows slowly disappear and we see the person's legs wearing brown boots that look like Uggs. the dining room where a boy around five years old with dirty blond hair, wearing a navy blue shirt is sitting with his left hand on his head thinking while as he is coloring in a coloring book. lady with short black hair, wearing a sky-blue sweater and a white shirt underneath, pulls the chair out to sit down with, we assume she is his mom.
+These two are only ones in that scene and she is also carrying a bag of fast food.
+She holds out the brown paper bag and places it on the table with her left hand.
+She opens the bag with a serious look on her face, takes out a spoon and lays it on the table hard enough we hear it bang.
+The camera points toward the table as she a down on it.
+She also takes out aluminum foil and a syringe with an orange cap on it.
+At this point we realize she’s getting out heroin to shoot up.